Christopher Cherniak

-Christopher Cherniak (May 5, 1945 - March 13, 2025) was an American neuroscientist, a member of the University of Maryland Philosophy Department.
+Christopher George Cherniak (May 5, 1945 – March 13, 2025) was an American philosopher who specialized in epistemology and the philosophy of neuroscience.
+He was a long-time member of the University of Maryland Philosophy Department.
 Cherniak's research trajectory started in theory of knowledge and led into computational neuroanatomy and genomics.
 The underlying linkage between the areas concerns models of the agent: The work began with more realistic, bounded-resource models of rationality.
 From this epistemology in turn stemmed a research program concerning optimal-wiring models of global brain and genome anatomy, a structuralist approach.

+Life and career

+Cherniak was born in Cambridge, Massachusetts and attended Melbourne High School in Florida while his father was working as an aeronautical engineer at Cape Canarveral as director of flight tests at Space Technology Laboratories.
+He won the top prize at the Science Talent Search in 1962 and won a scholarship to attend Harvard College, where he graduated in 1966.
+He studied at Christ Church, University of Oxford and received an MA in philosophy in 1973.
+His M.Litt. thesis, titled Pragmatism and Realism, was supervised by David Pears.

+After his stay in the UK, Cherniak moved to the University of California, Berkeley to study philosophy and obtained his PhD in 1977.
+His doctoral thesis, titled Beliefs and logical abilities.
+His M.Litt. and PhD theses became the groundwork for his book Minimal Rationality, published in 1986.
+Cherniak became a faculty member at Tufts University and later moved to the University of Maryland, College Park, where he was a professor of philosophy until his retirement.

+Research

 Minimal agents

 Cherniak's monograph Minimal Rationality states that perhaps the most fundamental psychological law is that humans are finite beings.
 Bounded-resource models of the agent characterize human rationality as falling between nothing and perfection.
 The aperçu motivating the rationality critiques is conveyed by the realization that standard idealizations entail some deductive omniscience - for instance, triviality of portions of the deductive sciences.
 Such ideal agent/logicians, if computational, would have to violate Church's Theorem on undecidability of first-order logic.
 This insight in turn indicates that NP-completeness is of parallel interest: computational intractability of a cosmos-consuming scale is a practical counterpart to traditional absolute uncomputability - another layer of impossibility for the idealizations.

 This is part of the philosophical significance of computational complexity.

 This research program proceeds from a holistic rather than compartmentalized perspective, where in an inherent ambiguity philosophy and science are distinct but inextricably interconnected.
 For instance, the classical paradoxes of semantics (e.g., the Liar Paradox) and set theory (e.g., Russell's Paradox) can be reexamined not as inherently contradictory, but instead as signs of use of “quick and dirty heuristics” - that is, speed-reliability tradeoffs of correctness for feasibility.
 Three disparate fields thereby converge: (a) computational complexity theory, (b) empirical psychology of quick and dirty heuristics, (c) philosophical theory of bounded-resource rationality.
 In this way, the bounded rationality models serve as a foundation of current “behavioral economics”.